-If you’re ready to swap drizzle for sunshine and pub lunches for tapas, here are our practical tips to help you feel at home in Spain from day one…
+If you’re ready to swap drizzle for sunshine and pub lunches for tapas, here are nine practical tips to help you feel at home in Spain from day one…

 Download the Spain Buying Guide